cythral/lambdajection/README.md

 ### 4.7.
 Disposers

-Disposers can be used to run object finalization and mark for garbage collection.
+Disposers can be used to cleanup unmanaged resources, such as open file-handles and network connections.
 Lambdajection supports Lambdas that implement either [IDisposable](https://docs.microsoft.com/en-us/dotnet/api/system.idisposable), [IAsyncDisposable](https://docs.microsoft.com/en-us/dotnet/api/system.iasyncdisposable) or both.
 If you implement both, DisposeAsync will be preferred.

 ### 4.8.
 Handler Scheme